Integrated Analysis for Electronic Health Records with Structured and Sporadic Missingness: Materials and Methods

-The block \( Y_{(22)} \) is unobserved, so all entries of \( M_{(22)} \) are zero.
-Moreover, entrywise missingness might exist in \( Y_{(11)} \), \( Y_{(12)} \), and \( Y_{(21)} \), meaning that a subset of the entries in \( M_{(11)} \), \( M_{(12)} \), and \( M_{(21)} \) are zero.
-On the other hand, we assume that each entry in the observable rows and columns may be sporadically missing independently according to a probability matrix \( \Theta \).
-In other words, \( M_{ij} \sim \text{Bernoulli}(\Theta_{ij}) \) for $i, j$ corresponding to the entries of $M_{(11)}, M_{(12)}, M_{(21)}$.
-Here, the rows of \( Y \) represent patients from multiple EHR systems, while the columns indicate the observed clinical features of the patients.
+Here, the rows of \( Y \) usually represent patients from multiple EHR systems, while the columns indicate the observed clinical features of the patients.
 The unobserved block \( Y_{(22)} \) may arise when the observed entries in each row are misaligned.
 This misalignment often occurs in EHR integrated analysis, where the observed clinical features may differ across different sources of datasets \citep{madden2016missing,bower2017addressing,haneuse2021assessing}.

-The block-structured missingness in \eqref{eq:Y_block} introduces significant challenges in estimating the latent probability matrix \( \Theta \), as it contributes a substantial amount of missing data for imputation.
-To address this difficulty, we focus on the case of a rank-one probability matrix, i.e., \( \text{rank}(\Theta) = 1 \).
-The rank-one missingness model has been widely studied in the matrix completion literature (see, e.g., \cite{keshavan2010matrix, chatterjee2015matrix, cho2015asymptotic}).
-This framework allows entries in the matrix to have different missing probabilities, indicating that the sporadic missingness in \( Y \) can occur heterogeneously across patients, clinical features, and data sources.
+The block-structured missingness in \eqref{eq:Y_block} introduces significant challenges in estimating the latent probability matrix \( \Theta \). {To address this difficulty, we focus on the case of a rank-one probability matrix, i.e., \( \text{rank}(\Theta) = 1 \).
+The rank-one missingness model has been widely studied in the matrix completion literature (see, e.g., \cite{keshavan2010matrix, chatterjee2015matrix, cho2015asymptotic}), which allows the sporadic missingness in \( Y \) to occur heterogeneously across patients, clinical features, and data sources.
+This assumption offers a parsimonious structure and facilitates both algorithmic design and theoretical analysis, but it does not need to be strictly satisfied in practice for the methods to perform well (see Section~\ref{sec.real_data} for a demonstration).}

-Our goal is to estimate $A$ from the available observations $Y_{ij}$ for those $(i,j)$ pairs that $M_{ij} = 1$, considering both the structured and sporadic missingness mechanisms in the data.
-Clearly, such a task is impossible in general without further assumptions.
-Motivated by applications in matrix completion, we assume the original matrix $A$ is low-rank.
-We postpone more detailed discussions on technical conditions to Section \ref{sec.theory} in Supplementary Materials.
+{Our goal is to recover \( A \) in an unsupervised manner from the available observations \( Y_{ij} \) for those \( (i,j) \) pairs where \( M_{ij} = 1 \)}, considering both the structured and sporadic missingness mechanisms in the data. {Clearly, such a task is impossible in general without further assumptions.
+Motivated by applications in matrix completion, we assume the original matrix \( A \) is low-rank (or nearly low-rank), which enables our method to impute missing values by leveraging low-dimensional shared structure.} We postpone more detailed discussions on technical conditions to Part \ref{sec.theory} in Supplementary Materials.